Table of contents

 • Gradually increasing volume over time

 Warmy also gives you a basic inbox health dashboard, where you can track deliverability scores, spot spam risks, and check your email reputation as it improves.
+As an email deliverability tool, Warmy.io tracks sender reputation and deliverability metrics to help you monitor and enhance your inbox placement.

 It was founded in 2021 and mainly targets users who want a quick and easy setup.